 This is probably the easiest walking day of your trip and the walk is on a wide trail with hardly and ascends.
 On reaching camp one can visit the small yak herding village or take a walk to the upper end of the valley.

 The trek today is through wild high pastures and the trail passes through a few sparsely populated villages.
-You will be crossing the Gobula Pass at an altitude of 4350m.
-Overnight in camp.
+You will be crossing the Gombu La pass at an altitude of 4440m.

 Distance: 15 km.
 Trek time: 5–6 hours.
 Altitude of camp: 4320m.

-An early start is advisable as you will be crossing the Jarila Pass which stands at 4600 m above sea.
+An early start is advisable as you will be crossing the Jarila Pass which stands at 4785 m above sea level.
 Then descend down to Tsarijathang where herds of the National Animal, Takin can be seen.
-Camp on the flad ledge above the river.
+Camp on the flat ledge above the river.